LimpidTech/prefer.py/README.md

 like, the following types of data can immediately be used as configuration formats upon installation of prefer:

-- JSON (with comments)
+- JSON / JSON5 (with comments, trailing commas, unquoted keys)
 - YAML
-- TOML
+- INI / CFG
-- INI
+- XML

 Why asyncronous?